-ERPS Setting webpage is shown in Figure 2.149.
-Note that the users should disable the DIP Switch Control in Section 2.3.15 first in order to set up ERPS parameters.
+ERPS Setting webpage is shown in Figure 2.152.
 To set up ERPS on the current managed switch, please follow the following steps:

 - 1. Enable the ERPS by checking on the ERPS's Enabled checkbox. - 2.
 If the users would like to keep the log, please also check the Log's Enabled checkbox. - 3.
-Optionally, if the users want the switch to periodically check the status of the neighboring switches on the ring topology using heartbeat packets then the user can check the UERPS's Enabled checkbox.
+Optionally, if the users want the switch to periodically check the status of the neighboring switches on the ring topology using heartbeat packets, then the user can check the UERPS's Enabled checkbox.
 Note that when this feature is enabled, the recovery time of the ring topology may be longer. - 4.
 Optionally, the users can fine tune the heartbeat interval by changing the default value 50 milli-seconds to the desired value. - 5.
-Click on the Update button. - 6.
-Skip down to Add a new RAPS VLAN section at the bottom of the webpage.
+Click on the Update button. - Skip down to Add a new RAPS VLAN section at the bottom of the webpage.
 Enter the desired RAPS VLAN ID in the field and click the Add button.
 The VLAN ID can be the value from 1 to 4094.
-Table 2.52 summarizes the fields in ERPS Setting webpage.
+Table 2.49 summarizes the fields in ERPS Setting webpage.